Welcome to the Popup Maker admin Settings guide. Here's an index of what's covered.

 This admin page controls the default settings for all forms created with the Popup Maker Subscription Form shortcode.
 Users can override the default settings for a single subscription form while editing the form in the popup editor.

-The Misc (miscellaneous) option includes 2 categories; Misc and Assets.
+The Misc (miscellaneous) settings are divided into 2 categories; Misc and Assets.

 1) Try to bypass ad blockers